krakentom/GarminSpotifyRemoteController/README.md

 1. Download and install visual studio code https://code.visualstudio.com/

-2. Install MonkeyC extension from Garmin
+2. Install MonkeyC extension from Garmin (Extension ID: Garmin.monkey-c)

 3. Register on Garmin, download and install Connect IQ SDK Manager https://developer.garmin.com/connect-iq/sdk/

+4. Extract "connectiq-sdk-manager-windows.zip" and run "sdkmanager.exe" click on the "Login" button and continue with instalation.

+5. Download SDK and Device for Garmin Edge 530

-4. Open folder GarminSpotifyRemoteController\garmin\SpotifyEdge in visual studio code
+6. Open folder GarminSpotifyRemoteController\garmin\SpotifyEdge in visual studio code

-5. Press CTRL + P and type "manifest.xml" end press "ENTER", it will open manifest.xml file.
+7. Press CTRL + P and type "manifest.xml" end press "ENTER", it will open manifest.xml file.
 Locate the "App UUID" section and click on the "Regenerate" button.
 This will replace "TODO YOUR WATCH ID" with the new application id.
 Copy this ID for future use in the Android app.

-6. Press CTRL + SHIFT + P and type "Monkey C: Generate a Developer Key"
+8. Press CTRL + SHIFT + P and type "Monkey C: Generate a Developer Key"

-7. Press CTRL + SHIFT + P and run the command Monkey C: Build for Device
+9. Press CTRL + SHIFT + P and run the command Monkey C: Build for Device

-8. Connect your garmin to computer using USB.
+10. Connect your garmin to computer using USB.

-9. Copy SpotifyEdge.prg to GARMIN/APPS/ folder.
+11. Copy SpotifyEdge.prg to GARMIN/APPS/ folder.

-11. Disconnect your Garmin device from USB.
+12. Disconnect your Garmin device from USB.

 ## C) Build AndroidApp